Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Transferable vs. Non-Transferable Utilities

-Unfortunately, these ascending auctions may not even terminate in finite time if utilities are not quasilinear.
-The problem occurs when we try to raise the prices of goods in set $T$.
-With quasilinear utilities, when we raise the prices of all the goods in T at the same rate, for buyers in $S$, the relative preferences over the goods in $T$ does not change.
-However, that is not true for general utility functions.
-For general utilities, we may need to raise the prices of goods in $T$ at different and possibly non-constant rates and even then the preferences of buyers in $S$ over goods in $T$ may change an unbounded number of times.
-We demonstrate this in the following example:
+The main problem with ascending auctions for non-transferable utilities occurs when the prices of an over demanded subset of goods, say $\GSubsetT$, is to be raised.
+For transferable (quasilinear) utilities, the prices of all of the goods in $\GSubsetT$ are raised at the same rate without affecting the relative preferences of buyers over the goods in $\GSubsetT$; however, that is not the case for non-transferable (non-quasilinear) utilities.
+In the general case, one may need to raise the prices of goods in $\GSubsetT$ at different and possibly variable rates and even then the preferences of buyers over the goods in $\GSubsetT$ may change an unbounded number of times.
+We demonstrate the problem in the following example:

-\begin{example} Suppose there are 3 goods and 4 buyers with utility functions as given in the following table in which $V \ge 2$ is some constant and $x$ is the price of the corresponding good:
+\begin{example} Suppose there are 3 goods and 4 buyers whose utility functions are given in the following table in which $\Val$ is some constant (at least $2$) and $x$ is the payment(price):

 \begin{centering}